RetroDECK/ES-DE/README.md

 ## Download

-Visit https://es-de.org to download the latest ES-DE release or go to the [package registry](https://gitlab.com/es-de/emulationstation-de/-/packages) where you can also find most previous releases.
+Visit https://es-de.org to download the latest ES-DE release or go to the [package registry](https://gitlab.com/es-de/emulationstation-de/-/packages) where you can also find a number of previous releases.

-The Android port of ES-DE is a paid app, which you can get on [Patreon](https://www.patreon.com/es_de) or on the [Samsung Galaxy Store](https://galaxystore.samsung.com/detail/org.es_de.frontend.galaxy).
+The Android port of ES-DE is a paid app, which you can get on [Patreon](https://www.patreon.com/es_de), the [Samsung Galaxy Store](https://galaxystore.samsung.com/detail/org.es_de.frontend.galaxy) and [Huawei AppGallery](https://appgallery.huawei.com/#/app/C111315115).

-If you're using a Raspberry Pi or if you run FreeBSD, NetBSD or OpenBSD then you need to compile from source code as no prebuilt packages are provided for these platforms.
+If you're using a Raspberry Pi or if you run Haiku, then you need to compile from source code as no prebuilt packages are provided for these platforms.
 A detailed build guide is available in [INSTALL.md](INSTALL.md).

+If your run FreeBSD then ES-DE is available as an [official port](https://www.freshports.org/emulators/es-de).

 ## Additional information